kubesphere/website/content/en/docs/application-store/built-in-apps/radondb-mysql-app.md

    ![confirm-deployment](/images/docs/appstore/built-in-apps/radondb-mysql-app/confirm-deployment.png)

-4. In **App Configurations**, uncomment the `mysqlRootPassword` field and customize the password.
-Make sure you record the username and the password which will be used to access the app.
+4. In **App Configurations**, you can use the default configuration or customize the configuration by editing the YAML file directly.
 When you finish, click **Deploy**.

    ![set-app-configuration](/images/docs/appstore/built-in-apps/radondb-mysql-app/set-app-configuration.png)